 If you come in person for the 10 am service, coffee will be ready about 9:30 in the welcoming space at the church entrance.
 Be sure to say hi to Colleen Blair, our Minister for Seniors and Hospitality, who will be there to greet newcomers and answer any questions.

 If you can’t make it in person, the service is streamed live on our YouTube Channel.
 Streaming starts about 9:50 am and includes a lively chat box.
 We would love it if you would say hi in the chat box and tell us where you’re watching from.

 What happens before and after church?

 All the doors at Highlands are open on Sunday mornings, whether you enter from the main doors on Edgemont Boulevard or one of the doors off the parking lots.
 There will be greeters to welcome you, answer any questions, and help you find your way around the church.
-You'll find coffee and tea in the welcoming space both before and after the service.
-You’re welcome to enjoy it there or take it with you into the sanctuary where the service is held.
+After the service you'll find coffee and tea in the welcoming space where you can chat with others, talk with the minister or browse the action table or other special interest displays.

 What about parking and transit?

 There are three parking lots onsite and more free parking under Thrifty Foods across the street – entrance off Ayre Street.
 There are bus stops directly in front of the church and across the street (routes 246 and 232).
 Bus service is every half hour on Sunday mornings.